 In addition, during the warmer months of the year, the heat and sunlight can react with gases and fine particles in the air around the downtown waterfront area which may lead to a smog alert issued by the City of Toronto.
-Smog can worsen heart problems, asthma, bronchitis and other lung problems.
+Smog can worsen heart conditions, asthma, bronchitis and other lung problems.
 It reduces lung function in healthy people and can also be an irritation for eyes, nose and throat.
 During smog alerts, added controls may be necessary for the management of air quality and dust generation.

-Air quality and dust control measures are to be applied at all project sites or associated area (e.g., transport route) where causative activities or conditions can occur.
-Adequate dust control measures are to be in place prior to the initiation of work in order to prevent the uncontrolled generation of dust as well as to minimize a project's effect on the creation of smog.
+Air quality and dust control measures are to be applied at all project sites and associated areas (e.g., transport route) where causative activities or conditions can occur.
+Adequate dust control measures are to be in place prior to the initiation of work in order to prevent the uncontrolled generation of dust, to lessen the project's effect on the creation of smog and to minimize impacts or disruptions to the surrounding population.

-For most sites, dust controls address the potential for release of other air pollutants as well.
+For most sites, dust controls put in place also address the potential for release of other air pollutants.
 Toronto Public Health may be consulted during the preparation of dust control plans to ensure methods adequately mitigate the potential for health effects from the generation of dust during demolition and construction activities.
 To prevent the emission of dust and other pollutants into the atmosphere, the following environmental control measures are to be implemented where applicable:

-- On-site vehicle and equipment idling is to be discouraged and where practical, limited - Dust generation from construction and demolition activities, storage piles and exposed soils/surfaces is to be controlled through the use of water sprays or similar techniques - Tracking of earth or soil from the site on trucks is to be minimized through the use of mud mats (e.g., granular pads located at site entrance).
-Where a mud mat is not effective in controlling the tracking of earth or soil onto adjacent roads, the physical removal of earth from vehicles is to be implemented - Vehicles hauling soil, aggregates or fine or dusty material are to be covered to minimize the generation of dust - Construction activities are to be scheduled and planned to limit areas of soil exposed at any given time - Exposed soil areas and adjacent roads are to be monitored for dust generation potential, with attention paid to areas used for pedestrian walkways and vehicle traffic - On-site (including roadways) flushing, sweeping and cleaning are to be performed on a regular basis, with consideration for the containment and management of any wash water - Exposed fill/stock piles that may be a source of fugitive dust are to be covered with tarpaulins, soil binders or other appropriate means, where practical - Soil surfaces are to be restored and re-vegetated as soon as possible - Construction activities such as cutting and grinding are to be scheduled and planned to limit the release of dust and noise to adjacent properties
+- On-site vehicle and equipment idling is to be discouraged and where practical, limited; - Dust generation from construction and demolition activities, storage piles and exposed soils/surfaces is to be controlled through the use of water sprays or similar techniques; - Tracking of earth or soil from the site on trucks is to be minimized through the use of mud mats (e.g., granular pads located at site entrance).
+Where a mud mat is not effective in controlling the tracking of earth or soil onto adjacent roads, the physical removal of earth from vehicles is to be implemented; - Vehicles hauling soil, aggregates or fine or dusty material are to be covered to minimize the generation of dust; - Construction activities are to be scheduled and planned to limit areas of soil exposed at any given time; - Exposed soil areas and adjacent roads are to be monitored for dust generation potential, with attention paid to areas used for pedestrian walkways and vehicle traffic; - On-site (including roadways) flushing, sweeping and cleaning are to be performed on a regular basis, with consideration for the containment and management of any wash water; - Exposed fill/stock piles that may be a source of fugitive dust are to be covered with tarpaulins, soil binders or other appropriate means, where practical; - Soil surfaces are to be restored and re-vegetated as soon as possible; - Construction activities such as cutting and grinding are to be scheduled and planned to limit the release of dust and noise to adjacent properties; - Transportation and delivery of construction materials are to be scheduled to minimize the amount of bulk construction materials stored on-site at a given time; and - Speed limits within the site are to be 20 km/h to control dust generation.

-- Transportation and delivery of construction materials are to be scheduled to minimize the amount of bulk construction materials stored on-site at a given time, and - Speed limits within the site are to be 20 km/h to control dust generation.
+The above noted design considerations are consistent with the requirements in the LEED® for New Construction Rating System (Sustainable Sites Prerequisite 1, Erosion and Sedimentation

-The above noted design considerations are consistent with the requirements for LEED[®]NC Sustainable Sites Prerequisite 1, Erosion and Sedimentation Control, which provides objectives for preventing dust and particulate matter from polluting the air through the design of sediment and erosion control plans (see Section 7.4).
+Control), which provides objectives for preventing dust and particulate matter from polluting the air through the design of sediment and erosion control plans (see Section 7.4).